Duke Robillard: Career

-He was born in Woonsocket, Rhode Island, United States.
-He played in bands as Mike "Honey Bear" Robillard and worked for the Guild Guitar Company.
+He was born in Woonsocket, Rhode Island.
+He played in bands as Mike "Honey Bear" Robillard and worked for the Guild Guitar Company based in Oxnard, California.
 In 1967, he and Al Copley founded the band Roomful of Blues.

-He spent over ten years with Roomful of Blues before departing in 1979, becoming the guitarist for singer Robert Gordon and then a member of the Legendary Blues Band.
-He started the Duke Robillard Band in 1981, eventually adopting the name Duke Robillard and the Pleasure Kings, with whom he toured throughout the 1980s and recorded for Rounder Records.
+Robillard spent over ten years with Roomful of Blues before departing in 1979, becoming the guitarist for singer Robert Gordon and then a member of the Legendary Blues Band.
+Robillard started the Duke Robillard Band in 1981, eventually adopting the name Duke Robillard and the Pleasure Kings, with whom he toured throughout the 1980s and recorded for Rounder Records.
 He became a member of the Fabulous Thunderbirds in 1990 to replace Jimmie Vaughan.

 Although he was a member of bands, Robillard simultaneously pursued a solo career in which he toured and recorded solo albums in other genres, such as jazz and blues.
-He formed a duo with jazz guitarist Herb Ellis and the swing trio New Guitar Summit with Gerry Beaudoin and Jay Geils.
+He formed a duo with jazz guitarist Herb Ellis and New Guitar Summit, a swing trio with Gerry Beaudoin and Jay Geils.
 He explored jump blues in A Swingin Session with Duke Robillard, returned to his rhythm and blues roots in Stomp!
 The Blues Tonight, and covered blues songs from the 1940s and 1950s in Low Down and Tore Up.
 Briefly in 2013, he was the guitarist for Bob Dylan's tour.

 Along with lap steel guitarist Joel Paterson, Robillard played on the 2015 album Clinch! by Danish blues group, The Blues Overdrive.